If you want to grow your law practice into a smooth-running, profitable business you’ll need help.

 Access on a regular basis so you can get the advice you need at the moment you need it most.

-Another factor that makes for a great mastermind is if the organizer is running the group for profit, not just as a “passion project.”
+Another factor that makes for a great mastermind is if the organizer is running the group not just as a “side project.”

-Rule of thumb: the more it costs to join a mastermind, the higher the level of discussion (because the people who join are at a more advanced stage of growth and have the money to invest).
+The more it costs to join a mastermind, the higher the level of discussion tends to be.

 It’s an investment.